 Many people donate to charity in December.
 The holiday season and the end of the tax year cause people to open up their pocketbooks.
+What about starting a movement for more donations to fall charities.
 I’d like to see more of that spirit in October.
 The benefits of donating your time or money are really year round.

 Juvenile Diabetes – Many children can’t enjoy trick-or-treating because they really shouldn’t eat the candy.
 Consider donating to the Juvenile Diabetes Research Foundation, which is the largest charitable supporter of research on Type 1 Diabetes.